AviatrixSystems/Docs/HowTos/transit_firenet_workflow.rst

 =========================================================
-Transit FireNet  Workflow for AWS, Azure and GCP
+Transit FireNet  Workflow for AWS, Azure, GCP, and OCI
 =========================================================

 If you are looking deploying firewall networks in AWS TGW environment, your starting point is `here. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.